Communicating with Symposium Organizers and Speakers

 Communicating with Speakers

 The Division is the only formal channel of communication with speakers.
-However, PACS will provide email notification of presentation scheduling to all authors who provide a deliverable email address when they submit their abstract via PACS.
+However, MAPS will provide email notification of presentation scheduling to all authors who provide a deliverable email address when they submit their abstract via MAPS.
 Consequently, it will be the division’s responsibility to acknowledge receipt of abstracts and notify authors of their acceptance and scheduling if they (authors) do not provide email addresses.

 Checklist for Speaker Communications

-- Announce in Division website and/or newsletters and the Call for Papers for National Meetings the abstract deadlines for PACS.
+- Announce in Division website and/or newsletters and the Call for Papers for National Meetings the abstract deadlines for MAPS.
 Deadlines for preprints and extended abstracts should also be mentioned in division literature.

-- Provide accurate contact information for all symposium organizers in the PACS setup.
+- Provide accurate contact information for all symposium organizers in the Call for Papers template.

-- PACS automatically generates an email to authors who submit their abstract via PACS.
+- MAPS automatically generates an email to authors who submit their abstract via MAPS.

 - Communicate to speakers and symposium organizers the registration policy requires all speakers must be registered for the meeting.